jumpinjackie/mapguide/MgDev/Doc/devguide/source/analyzing_features.rst

     MgDeleteFeature deleteCommand = new MgDeleteFeatures(className, "ID like '%'");
     commands.Add(deleteCommand);
     featureService.UpdateFeatures(featureSource, commands, false);

+    //You can do this instead if you have a MgLayer object and want to delete features from it MgFeatureCommandCollection commands = new MgFeatureCommandCollection();
+    MgDeleteFeature deleteCommand = new MgDeleteFeatures(className, "ID like '%'");
+    commands.Add(deleteCommand);
+    layer.UpdateFeatures(commands);

 To insert features, create an ``MgPropertyCollection`` object that contains the properties of the new feature.
 Create an ``MgInsertFeatures`` object and add